Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 \section IndexMaintainers Some information on the maintainers The ISO<i><sub>AgLib</sub></i> was initially created by <a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a> who is now working for the company <b><a href="http://www.osb-ag.de">OSB AG</a></b>.
-This company started business at the beginning of 2003, and has already about 60 engineers working in the three locations Munich, Stuttgart and Krefeld ( all in Germany; <b>state November 2004</b> ).<br>
+This company started business at the beginning of 2003, and has already more than 100 engineers working in the four locations Munich, Stuttgart, Krefeld and Hamburg ( all in Germany; <b>state December 2005</b> ).<br>
 The main business focus is project support at the customer location in software, electronic and mechanical engineering.<br>
 Some of the <b><a href="http://www.osb-ag.de">OSB AG</a></b> customers are:
+	- AGCO GmbH / Fendt
-	- AOA
+	- Apparatebau Gauting GmbH
-	- Avery Dennison
+	- Avery Dennison Deutschland GmbH
+	- AZH GmbH
+	- BenQ Mobile GmbH & Co OHG
 	- EMAG
 	- FIDUCIA IT
 	- Fritzmeier
-	- Infineon
+	- Infineon Technologies AG
-	- MTU
+	- MTU Aero Engines
 	- Porsche
+	- Robert Bosch GmbH
-	- Siemens
+	- Siemens AG
-	- ThyssenKrupp
+	- ThyssenKrupp AutomotiveMechatronics GmbH
 	- Valeo